HaikuArchives/LibWalter/ReadMe.md

 ## 0. Index:

-1. Included classes and usage notes
+1. Stable classes and usage notes
+2. Experimental classes and usage notes
-2. How to use LibWalter
+3. How to use LibWalter
-3. How to contribute
+4. How to contribute

-## 1. Included classes and usage notes
+## 1. Stable classes and usage notes

+Currently the old libwalter classes, below, are undergoing testing.
+Once they are thoroughly tested they will appear in this list.
+Other well tested controls may be taken from other projects (such as the Paladin IDE) and placed directly here.

+By being in this category the class, function, and member names are going to remain consistent in the same major library version.

+## 2. Experimental classes and usage notes

+By being in this category the class, function, and member names are not stable, and some core functionality and behaviour of the controls may change.

 ### AutoTextControl